Apply to be a PAL Leader

 Your Right to Work must be one of the following documents:

-HR's Part-Time-Hourly-Paid [PTHP] have advised that BU cannot employ any students/staff who will be overseas during their Peer Support Leader contract.
+HR's Part-Time-Hourly-Paid [PTHP] have advised that BU cannot employ any students/staff who will be overseas during their PAL Leader contract.
 This is due to reasons such as tax, pension implications, insurance, and employment legislation.

 In the unplanned event that an employed student finds themselves overseas and unable to return to the UK during their contract period, this will need to be flagged with the Central PAL Team.
 HR have also advised that each case will be reviewed on its own independent circumstances, so please flag any concerns with us so that they can be investigated if needed.

-PTHP will verify your location during your employment processing, however please get in touch with PAL@bournemouth.ac.uk if you have any questions.
+PTHP will verify your location during your employment processing, however please get in touch with PAL@bournemouth.ac.uk and your PAL Academic Course Contact if you have any questions.

 With regards to Right to Work documentation for Tier 4 students, the following guidance provided to us by the Part Time Hourly Paid Team applies: